Spearin/fccw-docs/docs/userguides/data-structures/units.md

 - In the Engine/Exhaust Ports field, enter the number of engines/power plants on the platform.
 Also include additional VTOL exhaust ports (For example, the Harrier has a 4-port system but no main power plant exhaust so a value of 4 will be used).

+!!! note
-**NOTE:** For any Glider based platform you must enter “1” in the Engines field for the calculations to work.
+    For any Glider based platform you must enter “1” in the Engines field for the calculations to work.
 The Glider functionality will be resolved by the platform AIRGL SU Type.

 - In the Trans field, place a “y” if the platform is a transport of some kind and “n” if it is not.
 A transport is defined as any platform that carries internal cargo beyond its operating crew.
 So, a Mi-24 Hind is a transport (carries troops), but a Mi-28 Havoc is not.

 - In the Engine Type field, place “r” is the primary engine system is a Rotor, “p” if it is a Propeller, and “j” if it is a Jet/Rocket”.

+!!! note
-**NOTE:** for a Glider enter “p” so the program calculates properly.
+    For a Glider enter “p” so the program calculates properly.

+!!! note
-**NOTE:** In cases of a hybrid engine setup, choose Jet over Rotor and Propeller, or choose Rotor over Propeller.
+    In cases of a hybrid engine setup, choose Jet over Rotor and Propeller, or choose Rotor over Propeller.

 - A value for the Final PF Rating and the Final Size with be shown in the last two fields.
 Transfer these results to the Units Data sheet for the platform you added.

 - You may wish to sort the table by the Air Unit ID once you have recorded the new entries.

+!!! warning
-***WARNING:*** *There are calculations hidden between column G and O in the spreadsheet.
+    There are calculations hidden between column G and O in the spreadsheet.
 If you want to change or experiment on matching up the Sizes and PFs in a different way you are free to edit things.
-Make a backup first.*
+Make a backup first.